Anacoco High School

 Anacoco High School, a 2016 Blue Ribbon School is a grade 7-12 middle/high school in Anacoco, Louisiana, a village in Vernon Parish, Louisiana.
 It is governed by the Vernon Parish School Board.

 Academics

 In 2008, Anacoco High School was among 39 Louisiana high schools recognized by U.S. News & World Report as the country's Best High Schools, receiving a bronze medal ranking.

 In 2016, Anacoco High School was one of seven Louisiana schools to be recognized by the United States Department of Education as a Blue Ribbon School, having been labeled an "A" school since 1999.

 Athletics

 The Anacoco Indians compete in Class B of the Louisiana High School Athletics Association.

-Ashley Antony played five basketball seasons (1994–99) at Anacoco.
-She played two seasons at Louisiana Tech before an ankle injury and subsequent surgery ended her basketball career.

-Katie Antony is the all-time leading scorer in high school girls' basketball history for 5-on-5 basketball (girls used to play 6-on-6) and the only high school girls' basketball player ever to score 6,000 points in a career.
-Her 6,190 point total includes six seasons on the varsity at Anacoco.
-She was a five-time first-team all-state player in Louisiana and a four-time all-state Most Valuable Player.
-She played at Vanderbilt and later transferred to LSU.
-She made the McDonald's All-American Team and was the Gatorade State Player of the Year.
-Katie stopped playing basketball in college while at LSU to concentrate on her degree in medicine.

-In 2020, the Antony sisters were elected to the Louisiana High School Sports Hall of Fame.

-On January 22, 2024, a fire destroyed the school's softball locker room, wiping out the team's equipment a week before the season began.
-The Vernon Parish Fire District ruled that the facility was a total loss.
-Officials did not confirm the cause of the fire except to say that it was under investigation by the state Fire Marshal's office.